How to grow chrysanthemums

 How to care for chrysanthemums

-When spray chrysanthemums reach about 20cm in height, pinch out the growing point to encourage side shoots to form.
+If growing spray chrysanthemums, pinch out the growing tip when stems reach about 20cm, to encourage side shoots to form.
 This will result in more flowers.
-Disbud single-bloom chrysanthemums to concentrate the plant's energy into its flower.
+Deadhead single-bloom chrysanthemums to concentrate the plant's energy into producing new flowers.
 Simply remove the side-shoots (as you would with tomatoes) so the plant grows one strong single stem.

-In sheltered gardens half-hardy, early-flowering chrysanthemums can be cut back to the ground in autumn and left to overwinter in the garden.
-Otherwise lift them.
-You can either replant them into your greenhouse to continue flowering or cut them back to store over winter.
+In sheltered gardens where soil drains freely, leave hardy chrysanthemums in the ground to overwinter in the garden.
+Otherwise dig up and either replant them into your greenhouse to continue flowering or cut them back to store over winter in pots or trays of compost, kept barely moist.

 How to propagate chrysanthemums